 We meet Thursdays 10.30am – 1pm at Spring Bank Arts Centre , Spring Bank, New Mills SK22 4BH

-We are working with artist Amanda Whewell in hand printing, applique and embroidery to create beautiful curtains for High Lee Hall, inspired by New Mills Community Orchard.
+We worked with artist Amanda Whewell in hand printing, applique and embroidery to create beautiful curtains for High Lee Hall, inspired by New Mills Community Orchard.
+These were on display in Oxfam during New Mills Festival art Trail, and are now being enjoyed by all who work at and visit High Lee Hall.

-We are now working on fused glass project with artist Alex Blakey, creating a triptych of one metre by half a metre panels using a variety of fused glass techniques.
+We worked on fused glass project with artist Alex Blakey, creating a triptych of one metre by half a metre panels using a variety of fused glass techniques.

-Here are a few pics of work so far on designs and learning the skills:
+Here are a few pics of work on designs and learning the skills:

 Working with artist Caroline Chouler- Tissier we made ceramic birds and bird boxes, and with artist Carol Wilson, made felted bird pods.
 They formed a wonderful exhibition on Sat 5th November, and will now be distributed across the High Peak.
 Here are some of the final bird boxes and birds: